 As part of India’s commitment to promote arms control, disarmament, and non-proliferation education under the UNGA Resolution 71/57 “United Nations study on disarmament and non-proliferation education” and in line with the focus on ‘Disarmament Education’ in UNSG’s Disarmament Agenda ‘to Secure our World and our Future’, SSIFS, in collaboration with the Disarmament and International Security Affairs Division of the Ministry of External Affairs of India, conducts the Annual Disarmament and International Security Affairs Fellowship Programme.
 Apart from the UN Disarmament Fellowship, India is the only country to conduct a Fellowship Programme dedicated to disarmament, arms control and non-proliferation.

-The inaugural Annual Disarmament and International Security Affairs Fellowship Programme was held at Sushma Swaraj Institute of Foreign Service (SSIFS) in collaboration with the Disarmament and International Security Affairs Division from 14 January to 1 February 2019.
+The inaugural Annual Disarmament and International Security Affairs Fellowship Programme was held at SSIFS in collaboration with the D&ISA Division from 14 January to 1 February 2019.
 The Programme saw participation from 26 countries.
 It was inaugurated by Foreign Secretary of India, Mr. Vijay Gokhale and United Nations High Representative for Disarmament Affairs, Ms. Izumi Nakamitsu.

 The 2nd Annual Disarmament and International Security Affairs Fellowship was conducted from 13-31 January 2020.
 A total 23 diplomats attended the course.
 The programme was inaugurated by Amb.
 Vikas Swarup, Secretary (West) and Amb.
 Indramani Pandey, Additional Secretary (D&ISA), MEA.